← Back to Blog

 Repurposing Episodes Into Content

 Most podcasters publish an episode and move on.
 AI makes it easy to extract full secondary value from every recording.
-From a single transcript you can generate a LinkedIn post, a Twitter/X thread, a newsletter section, a blog post draft, and YouTube description — in under 20 minutes total.
+From a single transcript you can generate a LinkedIn post, a Twitter/X thread, a newsletter section, a blog post draft, and a YouTube description — in under 20 minutes total.

 A good repurposing prompt: